ma8642/zack-alford-website/README.md

 # About

 This is the code for Zack Alford's website.
+[Github pages link](https://ma8642.github.io/zack-alford-website/)

+# To Run

+1. `npm run start`
+2. If you make changes, stop the server and run `npm run deploy` to deploy changes to the `gh-pages` branch.

 # To-Do